farpoke/EStraX/README.md

 This repository contains python code to use the ESX atmospheric model, as well as code to manage atmospheric data, compute trajectories and plot results.

-For the ESX model code please contact David Simpson at Chalmers.
+For the ESX model code please contact David Simpson at Chalmers (david.simpson@chalmers.se).

 ## Files